Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Why Shopify Wins

-1. Technical Excellence: Superior conversion rates (up to 36% better than competitors), 967K requests/second capacity during BFCM, and 99.99% uptime provide merchants with competitive advantages that directly impact their bottom line.
+1. Technical performance.
+Conversion rates up to 36% better than competitors.
+967K requests/second during BFCM.
+99.99% uptime.
+These numbers directly affect your bottom line.

-3. Scalability: From first-time entrepreneurs making their first sale during BFCM to billion-dollar brands like Fashion Nova and Gymshark, Shopify serves everyone effectively.
-The platform grows with merchants.
+3. Scalability.
+First-time entrepreneurs making their first sale during BFCM sit on the same platform as billion-dollar brands like Fashion Nova and Gymshark.
+The platform grows with you.

-4. Continuous Innovation: Shop Pay (60% YoY growth), Shopify Plus (enterprise credibility), international expansion, B2B capabilities, and sustainability initiatives show a platform investing in the future.
+4. Investment in product.
+Shop Pay (60% YoY growth), Shopify Plus for enterprise, international expansion, B2B capabilities.
+Shopify is spending heavily on the future.

-If you're considering Shopify: The data validates the choice.
-With 26% market share, the lowest churn rate, and the strongest ecosystem, Shopify offers the best combination of ease-of-use, scalability, and performance.
+Considering Shopify?
+The data validates the choice.
+26% market share, the lowest churn rate, and the strongest ecosystem.
+It's the best combination of ease-of-use, scalability, and performance available right now.

-If you're currently on Shopify: Focus on optimization.
-You're on the right platform—now benchmark your performance against the metrics in this analysis:
+Already on Shopify?
+Focus on optimization.
+You're on the right platform.
+Now benchmark your performance against the metrics in this report:

 • Is your AOV above $87?